MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

 -   Sales Representative, David

 > [!NOTE]
->  So that you can quickly begin performing the following procedures, you will use your own [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] user settings and Outlook account, instead of setting up Michael and David as new users in the [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] database.
+>  So that you can quickly begin performing the following procedures, you will use your own ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> user settings and Outlook account, instead of setting up Michael and David as new users in the ADD INCLUDE<!--[!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)]--> database.
 See the "Prerequisites" section that follows for information about the required Outlook integration setup.

 ## Prerequisites
  To complete this walkthrough, you will need: